-Before initiating study for an A.E. degree, a student must have achieved a mathematical proficiency, to include MAT 171, Precalculus Algebra and MAT 172, Precalculus Trigonometry.
+Before initiating study for an A.E. degree, a student must have the prerequisite courses or placement to begin MAT 271, Calculus 1.
 If this is not the case, the student must speak with an advisor in order to choose the proper preparatory courses.

-Calculus I is the lowest level math course that will be accepted by the engineering programs for transfer as a math credit.
+Calculus I is the lowest level math course that

+will be accepted by the engineering programs for transfer as a math credit.
 Students who are not calculus-ready will need to take additional math courses.

-- Demonstrate the ability to collect, interpret, formulate conclusions formally from data. - Write and/or speak with clarity, coherence and persuasiveness. - Demonstrate how historical, philosophical, cultural, global and/or socioeconomic factors affect human interactions and behaviors. - Use the theories of calculus and physics to model the physical world in order to make decisions or solve problems.
+- Demonstrate the ability to collect, interpret, and formulate conclusions formally from data. - Write and/or speak with clarity, coherence, and persuasiveness. - Demonstrate how historical, philosophical, cultural, global and/or socioeconomic factors affect human interactions and behaviors. - Use the theories of calculus and physics to model the physical world in order to make decisions or solve problems.

-- Professional degrees or working in private sector firms in various fields - Research and development or laboratory opportunities in private and public sector - Positions in education on primary or secondary level - Excellent background for other fields requiring mathematics/engineering proficiency, including: - Teaching or research - Engineering - Mathematics - Physics
+- · Professional careers in design and analysis across various industries - Research and development or laboratory opportunities in the private and public sectors - · Positions in technical related fields such as drafting, testing, support and sales - Excellent background for other fields requiring mathematics/engineering proficiency, including: - Teaching or research - Engineering - Mathematics - Physics